Centre for Forensic Neuroscience

 Why Dr Keith Ashcroft Assesses Fees Case by Case

-Dr Keith Ashcroft, Principal Forensic Polygraph Examiner at the Centre for Forensic Neuroscience, assesses fees individually because the cost must reflect the nature of the instruction and the work required.
+Dr Keith Ashcroft, Principal Forensic Polygraph Examiner at the Centre for Forensic Neuroscience, assesses fees individually so that the quoted fee reflects the nature of the instruction and the professional work reasonably required.
 This includes:

 • The issue being examined